thtrieu/essence/README.md

 ### Numpyflow

-Is an on-going project that builds deep feed-forward computational graph completely in `numpy` (to be upgrade to DAG).
-Delegating as much computation as possible to `numpy` built-in routines to optimize for speed.
-It is supposed to be run entirely on CPU.
+Is an on-going project that builds auto-differentiable, directed-acyclic computational-graph using `numpy`, with occasional falls back to `C` whenever perfomance is demanded.
+Currenly it supports CPU only.

-Current running modules: matmul, dropout, relu, conv, maxpool2, batchnorm.
+Current working modules: matmul, dropout, relu, conv, maxpool2, batchnorm.

-TODO: build LSTM, GRU, NTM and train at least one model using each of these modules.
+TODO: build LSTM, GRU, NTM.

 ### Test 1: MNIST with depth-2 MLP, relu, dropout & train with SGD.